sophondroplet/test1/readme.md

 THIS IS THE REAL ONE

+ok making the first edit